What is a donor acknowledgment letter?

-Generally, most nonprofits provide written acknowledgment by January 31 of the year following the receipt of the contribution.
+Generally, most nonprofit organizations provide written acknowledgment by January 31 of the year following the receipt of the contribution.

 We advise that organizations provide written acknowledgment to donors in a timely manner — as close to the receipt of the gift as possible.
 We believe that expressions of thanks are like pancakes – they need to be served right away!

 What needs to be included in donor acknowledgment letters?